omerzzeybek9/Traffic-Congestion-Prediction-Optimization/README.md

 `{population_district, weather, traffic}_data.ipynb` for traffic, population and weather data modifications `merge_{traffic_population, weather_traffic}.ipynb` for merging traffic, population and weather data

-- **Modeling:** Training LSTM models with different optimization methods, we have used each model in different notebook for clarity as:
+- **Modeling:** Training LSTM models with different optimization methods, in `main/` folder, we have used each model in different notebook for clarity as:
 `main_{adam, bayes, bayes_manuel, pso, pso_mae}.ipynb` for training LSTM models with Adam, Bayesian and Particle Swarm Optimization methods.

 - **Experimental Analysis:** Tried alternative techniques to improve the quality of optimization techniques and experiments: